Francis Schuckardt: Positions

-A Spokesman Review article states that Schuckardt claimed to be the only true Catholic bishop.

-As related in a Spokesman Review article from 1983, Schuckardt is quoted as saying: "Some of our teachers, studying the French revolution, saw the origins of the red, white, and blue, which was adopted then.
+A Spokesman-Review article states that Schuckardt claimed to be the only true Catholic bishop.
+In that article, Schuckardt is quoted as saying: "Some of our teachers, studying the French revolution, saw the origins of the red, white, and blue, which was adopted then.
 The red represented the thousands of bishops and priests who were nailed to the church doors."